 The Holocaust is Israel's key defining reason for existence.
-The savage slaughter of six million Jews by the German Nazi regime swept all doubt aside about the necessity of a homeland when the United Nations in 1947 created the state of Israel by ballot rather than by guns.
+The slaughter of six million Jews by the German Nazi regime swept aside all doubt about the necessity of a homeland when the United Nations in 1947 created the state of Israel by ballot instead of guns.
 It gave Zionism an unprecedented stimulus to return to the land of promise.
-Although the gruesome evidence is overwhelming, many Arabs have questioned whether the Holocaust really happened and insisted that the stories are nothing more than propaganda designed to create sympathy for the Jews.
+Although the evidence is overwhelming, many Arabs question whether the Holocaust happened and insist that the stories are nothing more than propaganda designed to create sympathy for the Jews.
 In 1961 a headline in a Saudi newspaper "Capture of Eichmann, who had the honour of killing five million Jews," was, in the words of a commentator, "a fairly typical response."
-Recently a lengthy article in the official Syrian publication, The Syria Times, labelled the Holocaust "Israel's most famous myth."
-The article made the preposterous charge that Jewish leaders collaborated with the Nazis, that no one was killed in the gas chambers and that since Jews invented the term Holocaust, "they have been living on it and blackmailing the world."
-Some even approve of the Holocaust.
-Anyone who doubts the Holocaust should take off his/her blinders and visit the centre in Jerusalem established in 1953 by the Israeli Knesset to commemorate the Holocaust.
-This complex is called Yad Vashem ("Martyrs" and "Heroes" Remembrance Hall, from (Isaiah 56: 5).
-My wife and I found the visit to Yad Vashem an incredibly moving experience.
+Recently an article in the Syria Times, labeled the Holocaust "Israel's most famous myth."
+The article made the charge that Jewish leaders collaborated with the Nazis, that no one was killed in the gas chambers and that since Jews invented the term Holocaust, "they have been living on it and blackmailing the world."

+Anyone who doubts the reality of the Holocaust should visit the centre in Jerusalem established in 1953 by the Israeli Knesset to commemorate the Holocaust.
+This complex is called Yad Vashem ("Martyrs" and "Heroes" Remembrance Hall, from Isaiah 56:5).
+But be prepared to be emotionally moved.
 On display are Nazi diaries, photographs of death camps, scores of personal testimonies, and statistical records of the Holocaust.